hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 on round 200.
 When Alice creates an event, it will be for birth-round 100, while an event created by Bob at the same instant would be for birth-round 200.

-In a sense, while both events are created at the same wall-clock time, Alice's event is actually older, because of what Alice understood about the state of the world at the time the event was created.

-It is not possible for any one node to get much farther ahead of all other nodes, since the only way to have a newer birth-round is to advance the hashgraph, and that requires 2/3 of the network by stake weight.
+It is not possible for any one node to get much farther ahead of all other nodes, since the only way to have a newer birth-round is to advance the hashgraph, and that requires >2/3 of the network by stake weight.
 Therefore, in this example, Alice is not just 100 rounds behind Bob, she must be 100 rounds behind at least 2/3 of the network by stake weight, or, Bob is lying.
 He may create events at round 200, but not actually have a hashgraph that has advanced to that round.